oarepo/vuex-preloader/README.md

       for communicating the error and/or calling ``router.navigate``
    * ``new route`` to use it as the ``next`` url - page will be changed to this (for example, 404 page)

+## Reloading

+In the default settings, store is only reloaded if the params for the fetch method have changed (i.e. the params in the url for the given route has changed).
+This setting can be overridden on many levels:

+``reload``

+if this option is set to true, the store will reload anytime the url is hit

+``expiration``

+if this option is set, the reload will happen on url change whenever the current time is greater than the time of the last fetch + expiration.

+``reloadInterval``

+if the route is shown to the user, the store will reload every ``reloadInterval`` seconds

+``store.reloadNeeded``

+additionally if there is a property on the store called ``reloadNeeded`` and it is set to true, the store will be reloaded when the url is hit.

 ## Store name injection